Ahmed5827/Projet-DevOps/README.md

 3. Pushes the Docker image to Docker Hub (on main branch)
 4. Deploys the container (on main branch)

+## Terraform Setup for CI/CD Pipeline
+the Terraform full setup is written in the `terraform-setup.md` file

 ## User Roles

 ### Admin User